pchaganti/gx-ariana/README.md

 ariana python myscript.py --some-options-maybe
 ```

-This will instrumentize your code files using our specialized parsers & specialized small language models, which requires processing your files on our server (but never store them!).
-We know it might be a big no no for some of you, so we will release a docker self-hosted version of our server very soon.
-See [Code Processing Disclaimer](#code-processing-disclaimer).

 #### 3) 👾 In your IDE, get instant debugging information in your code files.

 You can install the extension on the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=dedale-dev.ariana), or by searching for `Ariana` in the extensions tab in VSCode or Cursor.